Benito Mussolini: Duce

-Over the next ten years Mussolini was to bring order to a lawless land and even the Mafia were forced underground.
+Over the next ten years Mussolini was to bring order to a lawless land.
+Even the Mafia were forced underground.

 With stability restored he set about making Italy once again a recognised power in Europe and the World and he had a great many admirers among them H.G Wells, George Bernard Shaw, Mahatma Gandhi, Winston Churchill and of course, Adolf Hitler.
 But Mussolini’s Italy was a straw man.
-Its economy remained weak, its agriculture was ailing and industrial production had barely increased since the turn of the century.
-More significantly in light of future events its much-vaunted military machine was a myth of propaganda.
+Its economy remained weak, its agriculture was ailing, and industrial production had barely increased since the turn of the century.
+More significantly perhaps, its much-vaunted military machine was the myth of propaganda.

 The more Italian businesses failed the more Mussolini nationalised them.
 This proved a terrible burden on the Treasury and only increased the national debt.
 But appearances were all important to Mussolini and his fascist regime.
 Italy could not be seen to be failing and locked factory gates and boarded up shop windows were not to be tolerated.

 Italy was also a Police State where no dissent was permitted, and the censorship of the press was total.
 Mussolini himself appointed Editors depending on their fascist credentials and would spend every morning indicating those articles he did not wish to see published while personally blue-pencilling others.